 - When we are done we take the lid off the sauce and in they go gently to be soothed and embraced by the rich tomato sauce!

 This is where Nicoletta comes in and works her amazing hand magic.
 I call her the dough whisperer.
-She starts the dough in a food processor then works it on a work board I made for her.
+Today, to speed things up a bit, she starts the dough in a food processor then works it on a work board I made for her.
 I have to say we are a great team and love working with and helping each other.
 I think it makes the food taste FANTASTICO!

-- An important step is after you have needed the dough it needs to rest.
-Nicoletta puts a bowl over the dough ball she has formed, this will keep the dough moist.
+An important step to remember is that after you have kneaded the dough and it is nice and smooth in the form of a ball, it needs to rest.
+Nicoletta puts a bowl over the dough ball she has formed, or, she wraps it in plastic wrap.
+This will prevent the dough from drying out.
+No need to put it in the fridge, just let it rest at room temperature.

 - Once all the sheets are rolled out and dusted with some semolina flour, time to cut the spaghetti.
 Attach the cutter and off we go one sheet at a time.